NetworkCurator/NetworkCurator.github.io/user/annotations.md

 ### Markdown

-Markdown is a markup language designed to augment plain-text documents with simple styling, for example headers or web-links.
-The implementation used in NetworkCurator is based on [showdown](https://github.com/showdownjs/showdown) and provides several features
+Markdown is a markup language that augments plain-text documents with simple styling, for example headers or web-links.
+The implementation used in NetworkCurator is based on [showdown](https://github.com/showdownjs/showdown) and provides several features:

 - paragraph structure
 - text styling (bold, italic, strikethrough text)